MerlinRise/merlin_riseup.github.io/_pages/about.md

 ---

-I'm a Ph.D. candidate at McGill University under the supervision of Prof. [Lijun Sun](https://lijunsun.github.io/).
+  I’m a Ph.D. student at McGill University under the supervision of Prof. [Lijun Sun](https://lijunsun.github.io/).
-I was a visiting researcher at the Robotics Institute, Carnegie Mellon University in 2023 under the supervision of Prof.
+  I received my Master's degree in Applied Statistics from Central South University in 2024, under the supervision of Prof. [Muzhou Hou](https://faculty.csu.edu.cn/houmuzhou/en/index.htm).
+In 2021, I earned my Bachelor's degree in Economic Statistics from Hainan University.
-Changliu Liu, and at the Department of Mechanical Engineering in 2018.
-Additionally, I conducted research at the Department of Mechanical Engineering, UC Berkeley from 2019 to 2020 under the supervision of Prof. Masayoshi Tomizuka.

-My research focuses on Bayesian learning, spatiotemporal modeling, traffic flow theory, and multi-agent interaction modeling within intelligent transportation systems, with an emphasis on bridging the gap between theoretical modeling and practical traffic simulation through advanced statistical techniques.
-My motivation lies in advancing the understanding of human driving behaviors to improve microscopic traffic simulations, ultimately contributing to safer and more efficient transportation systems.

-👋 Please feel free to contact me to schedule a quick discussion if you are interested in collaborating with me.
+  My research interests include recommender systems, time series modeling, probabilistic machine learning, and Gaussian processes.
+During my master's studies, my research focused on understanding the negative transfer issue in cross-domain recommender systems from a statistical perspective and designing robust cross-domain recommender system models.
+Recently, my research has shifted toward combining deep learning and statistical models to achieve efficient covariance learning in spatiotemporal and multivariate process modeling.

 News
 =====
-* <span style="color:darkred"> New! </span> I received the **CIRRELT Doctoral Scholarship of Excellence - Final Stages**.
-Thanks, CIRRELT!
+* <span style="color:darkred"> New! </span> I received the **MEITA Scholarship** and started my Ph.D. studies in the Department of Civil Engineering at McGill University.
-* <span style="color:darkred"> New! </span> Our paper "Calibrating Car-Following Models via Bayesian Dynamic Regression" has been selected for the PODIUM presentation at the 25th International Symposium on Transportation and Traffic Theory ([ISTTT25](https://limos.engin.umich.edu/isttt25/)) and also accepted at Transportation Research: Part C ([TR PartC](https://authors.elsevier.com/sd/article/S0968-090X(24)00240-7)).
-See you in Ann Arbor! [[arXiv](https://arxiv.org/pdf/2307.03340.pdf)] [[slides](./files/ISTTT25_slides_Chengyuan.pdf)]
-* <span style="color:darkred"> New! </span> I have won the **Honorable Mention Award** for the [2024 Clifford Spiegelman Student Paper Competition](https://community.amstat.org/tsig/events/papercompetition).
-Thanks, the TSIG of the American Statistical Association!
+* <span style="color:darkred"> New! </span> I was awarded the **Outstanding Graduate Student Award** from Central South University and the **Outstanding Graduate Award** of Hunan Province.
-* <span style="color:darkred"> New! </span> Our paper "Bayesian Calibration of the IDM" was accepted to IEEE Transactions on Intelligent Transportation Systems. [[IEEE TITS](https://ieeexplore.ieee.org/document/10415310)][[arXiv](https://arXiv.org/abs/2210.03571)] [[code](https://github.com/Chengyuan-Zhang/IDM_Bayesian_Calibration)] [[presentation](https://youtu.be/GIqcL6I7MsU)] [[poster](../files/TRB_poster_MA_IDM_Chengyuan_2022.pdf)]
+* <span style="color:darkred"> New! </span> I successfully defended my thesis and received a Master's degree in Applied Statistics from the School of Mathematics and Statistics, Central South University.
 <button onclick="window.location.href='https://chengyuan-zhang.github.io/news/';">Read more</button>

 <p>&nbsp;</p>